 A vegan slow cooker chili that even the biggest carnivores will love, yes it’s possible!
 I have been working on this recipe for probably a year.
 We actually like to eat chili all year long, I mean, why not?!
-But since winter is coming to a close (especially for us southerners) I need to get this family favorite out of my brian and on your table!
+But since most Southerners like to eat chili as soon as the heat index drops below 98 degrees, here ya go.

 Some of these links are Amazon affiliate links.
 That means if you click on a link and buy that item (or something totally different) Messy Adventure gets a small percentage at no extra cost to you.
 It’s one of the small ways you can help bloggers like myself make this whole dream a little more attainable.
 Thanks friend!